 - Professionally produced video loop describing the benefits of treatments you can do.

 That’s just a short list but if the above is all you do you will have taken big steps in educating your patients about just what you can do for them.

 We said at the top that there are two reasons that patients who love you don’t or can’t effectively refer.
 We’ve just described one reason.
 What’s the second?

 Violations of the Social/Economic Norms – Confusing Money with Love

 Here’s another odd statistic we’ve observed over the years.
 Practice A offers a monetary reward for the referring patient, such as $100.00 toward future treatment.
 Practice B sends referring patients a small gift such as movie tickets, Starbuck’s card, etc.

 Which practice gets more referrals?
 Practice B. Why?

 We ran across an explanation that seems to shed light on this.
-It has to do with the difference between a Social norms VS. Economic norms.
-In his book, Predictably Irrational; the Hidden Forces that Shape our Decisions, Dr. Dan Ariely, Professor of Behavioral Economics at Duke University, gives an example.
+It has to do with the difference between Social norms VS. Economic norms.
+In his book, Predictably Irrational; The Hidden Forces that Shape our Decisions, Dr. Dan Ariely, Professor of Behavioral Economics at Duke University, gives an example.

 You are at a family Thanksgiving dinner that your mother-in-law has prepared.
 It’s a wonderful meal.
 You decide she deserves some kind of acknowledgment that goes beyond a mere “thank you.”